Exotic Surfaces in 4-manifolds and Surface Corks: Introduction

 The \textit{order} of a cork is the minimal positive number whose power of its boundary diffeomorphism is a map that extends to a diffeomorphism of the full manifold.
 The above theorem shows that each exotic pair is related by a cork twist of order two.

-In 2016, Tange constructed in \cite{2016arXiv160107589T} corks of arbitrary finite order, while, independently in \cite{AucklyKimMelvinRuberman2016}, Auckly, Kim, Melvin, and Ruberman also constructed finite-order corks.
-In fact, more generally, the latter authors constructed $G$--corks for any finite subgroup $G \subseteq SO(4)$---contractible 4-manifolds with effective $G$-actions on the boundary, which embed in closed 4-manifolds so that twists corresponding to distinct elements of $G$ yield distinct smooth structures.
+In 2016, Tange constructed in \cite{2016arXiv160107589T} corks of arbitrary finite order, while, independently in \cite{AucklyKimMelvinRuberman2016}, Auckly, Kim, Melvin, and Ruberman also constructed finite order corks.
+In fact, more generally, the latter authors constructed $G$-corks for any finite subgroup $G$ of $SO(4)$---compact, contractible 4-manifolds with effective $G$-actions on the boundary, which embed in closed 4-manifolds so that twists corresponding to distinct elements of $G$ yield distinct smooth structures.
 The first example of an infinite order cork was found by Gompf in \cite{gompf2017infinite} in 2017.
-Tange then extended these constructions to $\mathbb{Z}^n$--corks in \cite{Tange2016} and further established constraints on families of manifolds related by $\mathbb{Z}$--corks in \cite{Tange2023Nonexistence}.
+Tange then extended these constructions to $\mathbb{Z}^n$-corks in \cite{Tange2016} and further established constraints on families of manifolds related by $\mathbb{Z}$-corks in \cite{Tange2023Nonexistence}.
 Masuda provided the first examples of $G$-corks for infinite nonabelian groups $G$ in \cite{masuda2019}.
-Melvin and Schwartz generalized Theorem~\ref{corktheorem} by proving that any finite collection of smooth structures are related by twisting a single finite order cork~\cite{MelvinSchwartz}.
+Melvin and Schwartz generalized the Involutory Cork Theorem by proving that any finite collection of exotic smooth structures are related by twisting a single finite order cork \cite{MelvinSchwartz}.
 On the other hand, not every infinite family of smooth structures is related by twisting a single cork~\cite{Tange2023Nonexistence}.
-Also inspired by Gompf's work \cite{gompf2017infinite}, Dai, Mallick,and Zemke established a general Floer--theoretic condition that generalizes Gompf's construction and produces many new examples of corks in \cite{DaiMallickZemke2024}.
-Recently, a version of cork twisting was extended to compare exotic diffeomorphisms in~\cite{KMPW}.
+Also inspired by Gompf's work \cite{gompf2017infinite}, Dai, Mallick, and Zemke established a general Floer-theoretic condition that generalizes Gompf's construction and produces many new examples of corks in \cite{DaiMallickZemke2024}.
+Recently, a version of cork twisting was extended to compare exotic diffeomorphisms in \cite{KMPW}.

-The goal of this paper is to explore an analogous object in a relative setting for smoothly embedded surfaces in 4-manifolds.
-Although there is a significant body of work studying exotically embedded surfaces in 4-manifolds, and corks have also shown to be useful in constructing examples of exotic surfaces (see \cite{auckly2015stable}), there is little in the current literature on directly relating them via some type of cork twisting.
+The goal of this paper is to introduce and explore an analogous object in a setting of smoothly embedded, closed surfaces in closed 4-manifolds.
+Although there is a significant body of work studying exotically embedded surfaces in 4-manifolds, and corks have also been shown to be useful in constructing examples of exotic surfaces (see, for instance, \cite{auckly2015stable, KMT24}), there is little in the current literature on directly relating them via some type of cork twisting.